moonbitlang/moonbit-course/course10/course_en.md

 # HashMap Based on Direct Addressing

-- Although we won't run out of space with the current array, resize operation is still needed.
+- Although we won't run out of space with the current array, a resize operation is still needed.
 - Load factor: the ratio of the number of key-value pairs to the length of the array.
-  - Higher load factor means more collisions, longer linked lists, and slower CRUD operations.
+  - A higher load factor means more collisions, longer linked lists, and slower CRUD operations.
-  - Solution: If the load factor exceeds a the threshold, reallocate a larger array.
+  - Solution: If the load factor exceeds the threshold, reallocate a larger array.
     - Threshold too high: slower traversal.
     - Threshold too low: slower resizing.